-There are also a number of other recommendations proposed in the SCNPMP that address preservation of visual access.
+In the master plan under the chapter addressing public access, there are a number of recommendations proposed that address preservation of physical and visual access.
 Some of these include the demolition of structures on the Loma Land properties to restore views and passive park uses.
-Presently, there are two residential structures that are inconsistent with park use.
+Presently, there are two three residential structures that are inconsistent with park use.
 It is planned for these structures to eventually be removed, the area re-graded and re-vegetated and restored to park use.
-It is further stated that the demolition of the Corbin House, one of the two structures, shall be determined upon further historical analysis.
+It is further stated that the demolition of the Corbin House, one of the two three structures, shall be determined upon further historical analysis.
 Another recommendation calls for the provision of visually compatible, primary observation points (seating/resting forms and/or interpretive signage) at the west end of the Upper Parking Lot, Loma Land properties area and Upper Canyon overlook area.
 For activity use, the plan recommends encouraging activities appropriate for the coastal terrace area of the Park: limited vehicular access and parking, pedestrian use, jogging, reflecting, exploring, bird watching, plant study, photography, and sight viewing.
 Also proposed is the provision of visually compatible, primary observation points at the Hillside Park (seating/resting forms and/interpretive signage) along the western coastal terrace at a safe distance from the cliffs.
 Provision of secondary observation points with the same design criteria at the Hillside Park (seating/resting forms) are also proposed.